muratkeremozcan/cctdd/ch13-react-router/react-router.md

         <NavBar />
       </div>
     </BrowserRouter>
-  )
+  );
 }
-export default App
+export default App;
 ```

 ![react-router-Refactor2](../img/react-router-Refactor2.png)

 Looking at `NavBar.cy.tsx` we see that we already covered click navigation to heroes, villains, and about.
 We do not have to repeat this test in e2e.
 Always check the test coverage of lower level tests and prefer not to duplicate the effort at a higher level, because it will have extra cost but might not provide extra confidence.

 Whether using e2e or component tests, the flow of TDD is the same; start with something failing, do the minimal to get it to work, and then make it better.
 The main distinction is scale; with e2e we need to be even more careful to have small incremental steps because the impact on the large scale of the app can be higher, making failures harder to diagnose.
 The obvious, but hard to implement, practice in test driven design is to write very small incremental tests at a time.

 ## Routing